-- 2.1 Methods of effective communication: Methods such as non-verbal, para-verbal, verbal and active listening; examples of these skills and their application; different types of questioning such as open, closed, leading and probing to encourage an open and frank exchange of views; examples of pacing and leading techniques; key elements of reflecting back: showing empathy and being non-judgemental, ensuring communication free from discrimination; consideration of individual's level of knowledge, cultural, religious and personal beliefs and circumstances. - 2.2 Barriers to communication: Barriers to communication such as level of knowledge, experiences and use of services, cultural, religious and personal beliefs and/or values; strategies for overcoming these such as use of translators, simplification of terms and words, repetition, written or visual explanations as appropriate, presenting balanced information, checking understanding; use of smart technology such as apps. - 2.3 Role of effective communication in promoting lifestyle/behaviour changes: How brief interventions and simple statements of fact about health and healthy lifestyles can be used to prompt individuals to consider and make changes to their lifestyle; examples of brief interventions, their construction and use; 'ask, assess, advise, assist'; use of signposting; checking knowledge and readiness to change; ensuring accuracy, currency, sufficiency and relevance of advice and information in ways which are appropriate to different people (e.g. culture, language or special needs).
+- 21 Methods of effective communication: methods such as non- verbal, paraverbal, verbal and active listening; examples of these skills and their application; different types of questioning such as open, closed, leading and probing to encourage an open and frank exchange of views; examples of pacing and leading techniques; key elements of reflecting back: showing empathy and being non-judgemental, ensuring communication free from discrimination; consideration of individual's level of knowledge, cultural, religious and personal beliefs and circumstances. - 22 Barriers to communication: barriers to communication such as level of knowledge, previous experiences and use of services, cultural, religious and personal beliefs and/or values, misinformation and disinformation, stigma; passive discrimination and judgemental language; impact of trauma and adverse childhood experiences; impact of mental health; strategies for overcoming these such as use of translators, simplification of terms and words, repetition, written or visual explanations as appropriate, presenting balanced information, checking understanding; use of smart technology such as apps. - 23 Role of effective communication in promoting lifestyle/behaviour changes: how brief interventions and simple statements of fact about health and healthy lifestyles can be used to prompt individuals to consider and make changes to their lifestyle; examples of brief interventions, their construction and use; 'ask, assess, advise, assist'; use of signposting; checking knowledge and readiness to change; ensuring accuracy, currency, sufficiency and relevance of advice and information in ways which are appropriate to different people (e.g. culture, language or special needs).